japel/tillhub-product-prototype/README.md

 ./config/bootstrap.js takes care of adding 5 dummy products while starting the server.
 The database is cleared on every server start, if this is not wanted, change the migrate attribute value at ./config/models.js to 'alter'

 ## Additional information
-`sails lift` starts grunt which copies the transpiled ES5 code to ./.tmp/public/
+`npm start` starts grunt which copies the transpiled ES5 code to ./.tmp/public/

 ## Some curl for testing: